m-yusuf-malik/IMS-Java/README.md

 # IMS-Java

-Inventory Management System using Java
+Inventory Management System using Java <br>
-Database used: Sqlite
+Database used: Sqlite <br>
 Theme used: FlatLightLaf